Feasibility Study of a Diffusion-Based Model for Cross-Modal Generation of Knee MRI from X-ray: Integrating Radiographic Feature Information: Results and discussion

 \subsection{Impact of the number of inference steps}

 For the inference steps $s$, in addition to adhering to the original depth setting (i.e., $s=S=50$), we also experimented with varying inference steps (i.e., 30, 100, 200, 300, 400, and 500), to explore the impact of increasing the number of inference steps on the quality and accuracy of the generated slices.
 Fig. \ref{corr} shows the adjacent slice correlation coefficients under different inference steps.
 As can be seen, the red horizontal lines at 0.73 and 0.82 represent the mean adjacent slice correlation coefficients of the pseudo-MRI matching the volume of the original MRI (i.e., $s=S=50$) and that of the original MRI itself, respectively, with the latter serving as the upper benchmark for comparison.
 At 30 inference steps, the adjacent slice correlation starts at approximately 0.66, reflecting the impact of downsampling, which introduces inconsistencies and reduces the alignment between neighbouring slices.
 As the number of inference steps increases to 50, where the depth aligns with that of the original MRI volume, the correlation coefficient jumps sharply to around 0.73, suggesting a significant improvement in slice coherence.
 At 100 steps, the correlation continues to increase modestly.
 Beyond 100 steps, the improvement becomes more gradual as the number of inference steps increases, with diminishing returns, eventually stabilizing around 0.76 by 500 inference steps.

-On the other hand, for the sake of clarity and conciseness, we limit our visualization to the interpolation at $s=500$.
-Table \ref{vlisualization_500} illustrates the synthesized intermediate frames between the original adjacent images (i.e., starting and ending images).
-Two distinct representative stages were evaluated: The transition from predominantly muscle tissue to the initial appearance of bone, and the shift from cartilage to the developing coronal knee joint.
-In each of these stages, the synthesized intermediate frames display relatively smooth and continuous transitions between bone and soft tissue structures.
-Importantly, the model successfully maintains key anatomical details throughout the transition, including the integrity of the bones, cartilage, and joint spaces, which underscores the robustness and effectiveness of these interpolation frames.
+Table \ref{vlisualization_500} illustrates the synthesized intermediate frames between the original adjacent images (i.e., starting and ending images) using 500 inference steps.
+A distinct representative stage is evaluated: The transition from predominantly muscle tissue to the initial appearance of bone.
+In this stage, the synthesized intermediate frames display relatively smooth and continuous transitions between bone and soft tissue structures, which underscores the robustness and effectiveness of these interpolation frames.